kruus/gen-dnn/doc/cpp_vs_c.md

    - used to also have Phi implementations
    - fast impls all generate JIT assembly code for kernels
      - JIT impls very sophisticated:
        - Ex. size of loop code, size of loop limits compared with cache sizes on the executing CPU to generate the fastest impls.d
 6. Stream
    - seems to be lacking overall optimizations
      - e.g. no sophisticated mechanisms to re-use memory regions, or optimize choice of data reordering operations.
 (If you ever hit a non-optimized reordering op, things get very very slow)
 7. General comments:
   - Not good for readability, or robustness
+    - ptr lifetimes may be tricky.
+    - C `void*` object misuse might not be catchable at compile-time.
   - Possible issues with ordering of \_destroy ops
     - all restrictions/assumptions not documented
   - Does an excellent job at only a few opaque objects for 'details'
   - Excellent checking (during 'init' phase) whether a primitive can be correctly applied under current conditions.
+  - The C++ API exposes just a little bit of the useful stuff in `src/common`.
+    Think about whether some C++ helper classes might be useful to expose.

 ##### Current Intel work: